BOTOX® in Mountain View, CA

 - Forehead Lines

-Is a BOTOX® Session Painful?
-What is a Session Like?
+Is a BOTOX® Treatment Painful?
+What is The Session Like?

 Our expert providers performs all of our injections because of their extensive knowledge of facial anatomy.
 For these injections, a very small needle is used.
 Plus, BOTOX® is not injected to great depth.
 Most patients equate the feeling to that of a pinprick and do not require any topical numbing beforehand.
 Sessions only last 10-15 minutes, and patients immediately return to work or their normal activities.